Chunlinx/Onto_Topic_Labeling/README.md

 # GOW_Onto

-This is the demo source code for the paper submission to **[Statistical Analysis and Data Mining (SAM)](http://as.wiley.com/WileyCDA/WileyTitle/productCd-SAM2,subjectCd-STB0.html)**, paper's title: **Ontology-driven topic labeling via dependency graph-based concept matching**
+This is the demo source code for the paper submission to **[Statistical Analysis and Data Mining (SAM)](http://as.wiley.com/WileyCDA/WileyTitle/productCd-SAM2,subjectCd-STB0.html)**, paper's title: **Ontology-driven text document automatic topic labeling by applying dependency graph-based concept matching**

 # Requirements
 - The main source code is written in Python >= 3.x, required packages: